Things to know if your Windows OS acts sluggish

 The first step to make when trying to boost Windows performance is to uninstall unnecessary software.
 It does not only use space on your computer but slow it down as well.
 Therefore, you must go to Control Panel > Programs and Features and get rid of programs you don’t need.
 You can also sort programs by installation date and see the ones you probably haven’t used in a while.

 Uninstalling regular programs is easy – however, when it comes to viruses and malware, consider using professional security software.
 If you have one, just update it to its latest version and run a system scan.
-If you do not have one yet, we suggest checking software reviews on our site to find free and paid antivirus options.
+If you do not have one yet, we suggest using System Mechanic Ultimate Defense.

 Additional tip: Check your browsers for suspicious toolbars and add-ons.
 You have to find each toolbar on Chrome, Firefox, Safari or another browser you are using and delete them.
 On the other hand, using antivirus or anti-malware program will solve this issue for you automatically.